In this lesson we’re going to cover:

 You have built a simple process that you can start using immediately

-That’s right, there’s no need to wait, you can start using your checklist now.
-Think about it, you’ve likely already been implementing this process anyway without a checklist.
+That’s right, there’s no need to wait, you can start using your workflow run now.
+Think about it, you’ve likely already been implementing this process anyway without a workflow run.
 Now you have a reference to make sure nothing slips between the cracks and you can track what’s happened every step of the way.
 And…

 You’ve got a solid foundation to build out the details as you go

-The best way to take your process for a test run is to start running and following checklists for it.
+The best way to take your process for a test run is to start running it.
 You’ll see quickly where you might want to make adjustments and, the more you use it, the easier it will be to continually add detail with form fields to capture data and content to deliver instructions.

-“Get the basics down first, open a new blank template and list out the steps before you build out the content”
+“Get the basics down first, open a new blank workflow and list out the steps before you build out the content”

 Set yourself up for success!